 In this repair guide, we will show you how to replace the engine mounts on your Mercedes-Benz.
-These instructions apply to Mercedes-Benz cars with the V6 and V8 engine.
+These instructions apply to Mercedes-Benz cars with the V6 and V8 engines.
 Many Mercedes-Benz owners experience vibrations through the car’s interior, the steering wheel, and the seat, which is the first sign that your engine mounts have failed.
 One of our earlier posts shows you how to check if you have defective motor mounts, and you can learn how to perform them by reading this article.

 There is also a transmission mount referred to as the rear engine mount; the do-it-yourself instructions for replacing that mount can be found here

 |Model:||E CLA SLK ML S Class|

 |DIY Cost||Under $150|

 Disconnect the main battery before you start working on your car.
 It will be a lot easier if you use vehicle ramps such as the RhinoGear 11909ABMI RhinoRamps Vehicle Ramp – Pair (12,000lb.
 GVW Capacity) instead of jacking up the car with a jack.